FaizalKarim280280/SMAI-Monsoon-2023/README.md

     - MLP vs CNN on Permuted MNIST.
     - Presenting all results using WandB reports.

-### Assignment 4: Baggin, Stacking and Boosting methods
+### Assignment 4: Bagging, Stacking and Boosting methods
 1. Implementing Bagging and Stacking from scratch and analyzing the methods.
 2. Implementing Randomg Forest classifier and Boosted Decision Trees (Decision Trees + AdaBoost and Gradient Boosted Decision Trees) from scratch and analyzing the models.
 3. Analyzing results and mistakes of the above models.